abudygold/bsp-fe/projects/angular-ui-lib/README-FORM.md

 });
 ```

-This file centralizes your table's column definitions and initial configuration for easy reuse.
+This file centralizes your form's configuration and constants for easy reuse.

 ### 2. Prepare Your Data

-Define your table data and columns in your component:
+Define your form data and configuration in your component:

 ```typescript
 import { Component } from '@angular/core';